StarPlayrX/Virtual-Multi-Mouse/README.md

 Virtual Multi-Mouse auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on v35, v36 and v37.
 See manual install instructions for v38.

 At install, the Batocera.conf file is backed up.
-This is safegard incase something happens.
-Virtual Multi-Mouse sets the global index here for EmulationStation and RetroArch to configure and if for any reason that files becomes defunct, your games could stop working.
-This is even rare, but having a backup of this file with every install gives you peace of mind.
+Virtual Multi-Mouse sets the global index on the Batocera.conf file for EmulationStation and RetroArch to configure.

 Virtual Multi-Mouse natively supports relative usb devices this includes mouse, trackballs and spinners.
 Currently, we do not support devices which are multi-touch trackpads, lightguns and touch screens.
 These are absolute usb devices.
 There is a slow down when combining absolute Apple Magic Trackpads with relative mice.
 For this one reason absolute devices are ignored.